HappiesDay/CreativeCoding_Blog/posts/week-8-A2-submission.md

 # A2 Color Me Done
 For me, this work is best to interact with a smaller width and longer height, similiar to a phone screen.
 This work shares the feeling of lost in the moment, where everything is hazy and loud and overwhelming and unrecallable.
-To translate that, I use randomness to create the lines, then destroy it, even the instruction to make evey play is a new work that was destroyed by you.
+To translate that, I use randomness to create the lines, then destroy it, including the instruction.
+Every creation falls to your undoing.

 <iframe width="100%" height=1200px src="https://happiesday-a2-chaos-ne-22.deno.dev/"></iframe>